 Submission constitutes permission to post winning team entries online (under non-identifying team name).

-A panel of judges will review the code, reports, and slides and then watch the slide presentations.
-Students are encouraged to practice their presentations over the dinner break.
+A panel of judges from Statistics & Data Science and sports analytics.
+The judges will review the reports from 5-7pm and then watch the slide presentations at 7pm.
+Students are encouraged to practice their presentations over the 5-7pm dinner break.

 The judging criteria include: